butler-fp7/butlerjs/iot-map.md

 In order to develop the application, we will need to add third party librairies (OpenLayers for example), custom Javascript, custom CSS styles and additionnal assets (images for markers).
 Javascript and CSS files and images can be added respectively in `js`, `css` and `images` folders.

 Custom Javascript can be placed in the js/appliction.js file, and custom CSS styles can be placed the the css/application.css file.
-As indicated in the bottom of the layout (index.html file), those files will be loaded after JS libs and existing CSS.
+As indicated at the bottom of the layout (index.html file), those files will be loaded after JS libs and existing CSS.

 ### Development

 As this point, we can start developing the application.
-This tutorial won't cover the full application development has most of the work is the regular work to be done when developing web application (e.g. writing HTML, JS and CSS code).
+This tutorial won't cover the full application development as most of the work is the regular work to be done when developing web applications (e.g. writing HTML, JS and CSS code).

 As a starting point, we will setup content areas: